 Both Hatston (Kirkwall) and Lyness (Hoy) are now designated enterprise areas, ie, identified locations set up by the Scottish Government in order to stimulate manufacturing opportunities as well as investment and job creation.
-In support of the development of the marine renewables sector, a number of infrastructure developments have taken place at Hatston Pier and Lyness Pier, and are underway at Coplands Dock in Stromness.
+In support of the development of the marine renewables sector, a number of infrastructure developments have taken place at Hatston Pier, Lyness Pier, and at Coplands Dock in Stromness.

 Details of purpose built units for the energy sector in the Hatston enterprise area can be found here.

 Click here for a brochure with further details about Orkney's enterprise areas.

 Hatston Pier's expansion provides additional berthing and working areas for the marine renewables industry where deployment of devices requires heavy lifting equipment and substantial support vessels.
 The extension provides a total of 385m of quay edge with 10m draft at all tides.

 - a designated enterprise area of 10 hectares

 - an ideal service base for north of Orkney tidal energy sites

 - large areas of potential hard standing and warehousing

 - office facilities for developers and associated businesses